A Travel Price Comparison for Families, Couples, and Backpackers Corfu vs. San Remo for Food, Beaches, Families, and Couples

 San Remo

-The beaches at San Remo attract visitors from all over.
+San Remo is a very popular place to visit for its beaches.
 The beautiful sandy beaches are nice to visit and it's possible to rent chairs and umbrellas in many places.
 The main beach in town is Spiaggia dei Porti.
 Other popular nearby beaches include Spiaggia dei tre ponti, which is a large public beach, and Cala degli Orsi, which is one of the most beautiful public beaches in the area.

-Is Corfu or San Remo Better for Shopping?
+Is Corfu or San Remo Better for its Old Town?

 Corfu